reactjs/react.dev/beta/src/content/apis/react-dom/hydrate.md

 <Pitfall>

-This approach will make your components slower because they have to render twice, so use it with caution.

-Remember to be mindful of user experience on slow connections.
-The JavaScript code may load significantly later than the initial HTML render, so if you render something different in the client-only pass, the transition can be jarring.
-However, if executed well, it may be beneficial to render a “shell” of the application on the server, and only show some of the extra widgets on the client.
-To learn how to do this without getting the markup mismatch issues, refer to the explanation in the previous paragraph.
+This approach makes hydration slower because your components have to render twice.
+Be mindful of the user experience on slow connections.
+The JavaScript code may load significantly later than the initial HTML render, so rendering a different UI immediately after hydration may also feel jarring to the user.

 </Pitfall>

+---

 ## Reference {/*reference*/}

-### `hydrate(reactNode, domNode, callback?)` {/*hydrate-root*/}
+### `hydrate(reactNode, domNode, callback?)` {/*hydrate*/}

 <Deprecated>